chenxi1228/SPEED/README.md

-# TIG-PDF
+# SPEED
-Codes for the paper "TIG-PDF: Scaling and Accelerating Temporal Interaction Graph Models on Large Graphs" submitted to ICDE'24
+Codes for the paper "Streaming Partition and Parallel Acceleration for Temporal Interaction Graph Embedding" submitted to ICDE'24

 # Data